braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/creative_details/modal.md

 - We only accept `PNG`, `JPG`, and `GIF` file types.
 - We recommend that your images be 500KB.

-{% alert tip %}Create assets with confidence!
+{% alert tip %} Create assets with confidence!
 Our in-app message image templates and safe zone overlays are designed to play nicely with devices of all sizes.
-[Download Design Templates]({% image_buster /assets/download_file/Braze-In-App-Message-Design-Templates.zip %}) {% endalert %}
+[Download Design Templates ZIP]({% image_buster /assets/download_file/Braze-In-App-Message-Design-Templates.zip %}) {% endalert %}

 | Layout | Asset Size | Notes |
 |--- | --- | ------ |